aragon/aragon-court/docs/4-entry-points/3-dispute-manager.md

 ## 4.3.
-Disputes Manager
+Dispute Manager

-The `DisputesManager` module is in charge of handling all the disputes-related behavior.
+The `DisputeManager` module is in charge of handling all the disputes-related behavior.
 This is where disputes are created and appealed.
 It is also in charge of computing the final ruling for each dispute, and to settle the rewards and penalties of all the parties involved in the dispute.

 ### 4.3.1.
 Constructor